 Show popups to VIP visitors by time spent on a website

 For these types of popups, you’ll first need to determine which users are valuable, which you can do by calculating how much time spent on your website.
-Visitors spending a considerable amount of time on your site could be a great indication of their level of interest in your products and their loyalty.
+Visitors spending a considerable amount of time on your site could indicate their level of interest in your products and their loyalty.
 You can segment these users and further carefully curate popup content to appeal to them.
 Here are some possible ideas:

 - Promotional discounts reserved for active customers